The Latest Advances and Innovations in Knee Surgeries

 Prevention and Patience Pay Dividends

 While no athlete wants to suffer a knee injury, it is exciting that so much research is being done on this issue.
-These new advances make soon make major knee surgery a thing of the past.
+These new advances may soon make major knee surgery a thing of the past.

 However, even with these innovative treatments, athletes still will need to make sure they are taking proper care of their knee as they recover.
 This means keeping it protected, stable, and clean.